lindseyr23/GuitarHero430/README.md

 ![Schematic](./images/Schematic_guitarhero.png)
 ---

-## Installation:
+## Installation

 1. **Set up the Hardware:**
-- Follow the included schematic (./images/Schematic_guitarhero.png) to set up the circuit boards for both LaunchPads.
+   - Follow the included [schematic](./images/Schematic_guitarhero.png) to set up the circuit boards for both LaunchPads.

-1. **Install Code Composer Studio:**
+2. **Install Code Composer Studio:**
     - Download and install [Code Composer Studio](https://www.ti.com/tool/download/CCSTUDIO/12.7.0) on your computer.

-2. **Create Projects for Each Board:**
+3. **Create Projects for Each Board:**
    - OpenCode Composer Studio
    - Create a separate project for each board.
    - Set the target device to MSP430G2553 for each project.

-3. **Set up the LaunchPads:**
+4. **Set up the LaunchPads:**
    - Upload the board 2 code to the LaunchPad set up as board 2.
    - Then, upload the board 1 code for LaunchPad set up as board 1.

 5. **Run receive_audio.py Script:**
    - On the same computer running board 2 code, run a script named "receive_audio.py".